-OSHA’s Public Sector Safety and Health Fundamentals Certificate Program supports OSHA’s mission by training employees in occupational safety and health to reduce incident rates for workers in state and local governments.
-Although this program was primarily aimed towards public sector employees, it is available for anyone interested in furthering their practical knowledge while earning a national safety and health credential.
+OSHA’s Safety and Health Fundamentals Certificate Program (formerly the OSHA Public Sector Certificate) supports OSHA’s mission by training employees in occupational safety and health to reduce incident rates for workers in state and local governments.
+Although this program originally was primarily aimed towards public sector employees, it is available for anyone interested in furthering their practical knowledge while earning a national safety and health credential.

-The certificate program is separated into tracks for Construction and General Industry and can be completed in as few as 10 days.
+The certificate program is separated into tracks for Construction, General Industry, and Maritime Industry can be completed in as few as 10 days.
 Participants must successfully complete a minimum of seven courses, comprised of three (3) required courses (39 hours), and at least four (4) electives (29 hours).
 Participants can choose from a variety of OSHA courses offered by the Southeastern OTI Education Center.
 OSHA courses are transferable from other OTI Education Centers.

 How to Apply